AdnanHKR/Port-Scanner/README.md

 1. Installing dependencies
 2. pip install IPy
 3. Run: python PortScanner.py
-4. enter a hostname or IP (or multiple hosts separated by commas):
+4. enter a hostname or IP (or multiple hosts separated by commas): [ google.com or 142.250.200.174 ]
-5. Example: google.com